wp-plugins/my-optional-modules/readme.txt

 2. Navigate to your plugins menu in your Wordpress admin.
 3. Activate it, and navigate to Dashboard->Settings->My Optional Modules for configuration.

+= Settings =
+All settings on the admin page ( Dashboard->Settings->My Optional Modules ) are labelled appropriately, and contain relevant information as to what they do.
+When in doubt, read.

 = 3-step uninstallation =
 1. Navigate to Dashboard->Settings->My Optional Modules.
 2. Click on Uninstall.
 3. Confirm uninstall.

 == Shortcodes ==
+= [mom_miniloop] =
+Allows you embed a miniature loop of posts based on several customizable parameters.

+Parameters:
+1. `thumbs` :: show thumbnails :: 1(yes) 0(no) :: default: 1
+1. `downsize` :: downsize thumbnail image quality :: 1(yes) 0(no) :: default: 1
+1. `show_link` :: display link text :: 1(yes) 0(no) :: default: 1
+1. `amount` :: how many posts to display :: default: 4
+1. `offset` :: offset loop by x amount of posts :: default: 0
+1. `paging` :: page the results? :: 1(yes) 0(no) :: default: 0
+1. `year` :: define a year for the posts to be drawn from :: current:123 defined:2014,2013,2012... :: default: none
+1. `month` :: define a month for the posts to be drawn from :: current:123 define:1,2,3,4... :: default: none
+1. `day` :: define a day for the posts to be drawn from :: current:123 define:1,2,3,4... :: default: none
+1. `exclude` :: (comma separated) list of post IDs to exclude :: default: none
+1. `link_content` :: alpha-numeric value for the post title :: default: none (defaults to post title)
+1. `category` :: (comma separated) list of numerical ID(s) or category name(s) to draw posts from (do not mix IDs and names) :: default: none
+1. `key` :: posts with THIS meta key VALUE :: default: none
+1. `meta` :: posts with THIS meta KEY :: default: none
+1. `cache_results` :: cache the results of this loop :: true(yes) false(no) :: default: false
+1. `style` :: define the style to use for the loop :: columns,slider,tiled,list,blurbs :: default: tiled
+1. `orderby` :: order the posts by... :: ID,author,title,name,type,date,modified,parent,rand,none :: default: post_date
+1. `order` :: order the posts in... :: DESC(descending order) or ASC(ascending) :: default: DESC
+1. `post_status` :: posts with THIS post status :: publish,pending,draft,auto-draft,future,private,inherit,trash,any :: default: publish

 = [mom_embed url='URL'] =
 Embeds content from the following websites: Animoto, AShemaleTube, Blip, CollegeHumor, DailyMotion, DeviantArt,EmbedArticles, Flickr, FunnyOrDie, gist.github, Gyfcat, Hulu, ign, Imgur, Instagram, iSnare, Issuu,